optimistic-ryan/Options-Trading-Simulator/README.md

 The code includes several functions for querying and analyzing data:

 * `get_options_contracts`: retrieves all options contracts for a specific underlying asset.
-* `get_trades_by_contract`: retrieves all trades for a specific options contract.
+* `get_trades_by_contract`: retrieves all trades for a particular options contract.
 * `get_trades_by_strategy`: retrieves all trades for a specific trading strategy.
 * `calculate_net_cost`: calculates the net cost of a trading strategy.
 * `calculate_strategy_profit_loss`: calculates the total profit or loss for a trading strategy.
 * `cdf_normal`: calculates the cumulative distribution function of a standard normal distribution at x.
-* `black_scholes_probability`: calculates the probability that an option will be in-the-money at expiration assuming a lognormal distribution of the underlying asset price.
+* `black_scholes_probability`: calculates the probability that an option will be in-the-money at expiration, assuming a lognormal distribution of the underlying asset price.

 ## Usage
-After running the SQL code, the functions can be used to query and analyze the data stored in the tables.
+After running the SQL code, the functions can query and analyze the data stored in the tables.
 For example, to retrieve all trades for the "Bullish Call Spread" trading strategy, you can run the following SQL command:
 ```
 SELECT * FROM get_trades_by_strategy(1);
 ```